Understanding Wisconsin OWI Laws: Answers to Common Question

 You may be charged with a felony in the event of an accident that causes great bodily harm or death, or if you’ve been convicted of four or more OWI offenses.

 Can the court require me to get an ignition interlock device?

 Wisconsin courts can require you to get an ignition interlock device (or IID) if you’re a repeat offender, if you refused to provide a blood or breath test, or if you had a BAC level of .15 or higher.
 You are only allowed to operate IID-equipped vehicles for the duration, and you must pay the installation and leasing fees of the device.

 Blood tests CAN be wrong.
 We have the best, most advanced training in headspace gas chromatography, the method that was used to test your blood.
 No other OWI/DUI law firm in Wisconsin is better trained to find any mistakes in your blood test.

-If you need an aggressive defense, a fair fee structure and a proven history of success going back more than three decades, then call Wisconsin’s only true OWI DUI defense specialist.
+If you need an aggressive defense, a fair fee structure and a proven history of success going back more than three decades, then call Wisconsin’s only true OWI DUI defense specialists.

 "Mr. Mishlove was worth every penny and then some.
 I would consider him the Michelangelo of the DUI defense world.
 He is professional, dedicated, and pours his heart into his job.
 I would give him 10 stars if I could."Ronald S.